Feeling Stub Stumped? 5 Keys To Reading A Pay Stub Correctly

 You may not be enrolled in certain benefits that you thought you were.

 Take the time to carefully read through any contributions your employer claims to make on the benefit programs that you're enrolled in.
 For example, if they say they'll match your 401(k) contributions up to 5%, then make sure to calculate that and make sure it's correct.
 If you don't see it on the pay stub (you know the drill by now) contact one of your human resource representatives immediately.

 A simple calculating error may be the problem.
 They can get it fixed for you and compensated on the next paycheck.
 Be sure to also keep a watchful eye out on the year to date contributions.
 If the calculations seem off, go back on your previous pay stubs to find the whole story.

 5. The Correct Template

 Whether you realized it or not, there are several different templates for a pay stub that your employer can choose from.
 Without the proper template, the information can seem too jumbled together or too spaced out.
 If you're struggling to read the pay stub, bring it to the attention of your direct superior, HR representative, or accounting personnel.

 The template should be chosen based on the number of benefits and deductions that need to be spelled out.
 It should serve as a helpful guide for those reading it, not as a message that they have to try and decode.

 Reading A Pay Stub Correctly Is Vitally Important!

 Now that you've seen the 5 keys to reading a pay stub, it's time to place a new premium on checking your facts.
 Being diligent on your pay stubs ensures that you're being compensated fairly and your money is going into the right places.
 Be sure to read up on why a pay stub is important for more helpful information on the specifics you should be looking for.

 Now let's get to the good part.
-In just a few minutes, from the comfort of your home, you can create a pay stub online.
+In just a few minutes, from the comfort of your home, you can create your own paystubs online with the paystub generator.
 Just fill, submit, download or print!